DarrenRF/Ride/README.md

 </p>

 ## Instructions:
-  * Add `google-services.json` file from firebase to project and open in Xcode
+  * Add `google-services.json` file from Firebase to project and open in Xcode